 - This chart shows the total number of at-fault and mostly at-fault claims reported by reporting quarter.
 It should be noted there is a delay of up to around three months between a claim being reported to an insurer, and the claim being assessed as 'at-fault'.
 This chart illustrates the quarter a claim was determined as 'at-fault', rather than reported to the insurer - Reporting quarter 2020Q2 sits lower at 400 due to the COVID-19 lockdown in NSW.
 This continues to be even lower in reporting quarter 2020Q3 at 300, which could reflect lower volume of at-fault claims during COVID and/or an operational delay in determining fault status.
-Since then, claim numbers have been trending up with reporting quarter 2021Q1 sitting at 540, above pre-COVID lockdown levels, this is due to an insurer catching up with fault status determination processes for claims that occurred in 2020 - At-fault claims have returned to pre-COVID levels for reporting quarters 2021Q1 and 2021Q2 - Despite experiencing the restrictions under the most recent lockdown, at-fault claims for 2021Q3 remain at a level similar to previous quarters.
-In the first lockdown, the drop off in at-fault claims was in the subsequent reporting quarter 2020Q3, hence the drop-off in at-fault claims for this lockdown may appear next reporting quarter.
-This may be due to the nature of fault assessment processes - After allowing for the one-off increase in the second quarter of 2019, and excluding the COVID-19 periods, it appears that on average, around 500 at-fault claims are currently being reported per quarter.
+Since then, claim numbers have been trending up with reporting quarter 2021Q1 sitting at 540 which is above pre-COVID lockdown levels.
+This is due to an insurer catching up with fault status determination processes for claims that occurred in 2020 - At-fault claims have returned to pre-COVID levels for reporting quarters 2021Q1 and 2021Q2 - Despite experiencing the restrictions under the most recent lockdown, at-fault claims for 2021Q3 remained at a level similar to previous quarters.
+In the first lockdown, the drop in at-fault claims occurred in the subsequent reporting quarter 2020Q3.
+Similarly for the most recent lockdown, there has been a drop in at-fault claims for reporting quarter 2021Q4.
+This behaviour may be due to the nature of fault assessment processes - After allowing for the one-off increase in the second quarter of 2019 and excluding reporting quarters 2020Q3 and 2021Q4, on average, around 500 at-fault claims are currently being reported per quarter.